 So, I’m learning as a younger Noongar.
 The other day I heard a story of the fire, and how the fire was put out with the help of the Moon, which created the waves…

 So these stories that the Elders have, you’ll remember these for the rest of your life.
-So, thanks very much Francesca for kicking this along, and Miranda (Farmer).”
+So, thanks very much Perth Observatory for kicking this along, and Miranda (Farmer).”